zardra/nuclide/_docs/setup.md

 + Node 0.12.0 or later.
 + `node`, `npm`, `apm`, and `git` must be on your `$PATH`.

-Of course, [Flow](/docs/flow/), [Hack](/docs/hack/), and [Mercurial](/docs/hg/) are
-also required if you wish to use their relevant Nuclide integrations - please read the guide for each package to see any additional requirements.

 Building Nuclide is fairly straightforward, just run the following command from the root of the
 repository:

 ```bash